7 elements of Fleet Preventive Maintenance

 Installation: To avoid breakdown and preserve the desired system tolerance, limited-life components or assets exhibiting time cycle or wear degradation should be replaced and installed prior to failure during the maintenance process.

-Major components of a fleet preventive maintenance programme
+What are the major components of a fleet preventive maintenance programme?

 Service Reminders: Most fleet managers develop maintenance schedules entirely based on odometer (kilometer basis) changes.
 Tracking meter readings for all assets in your fleet is critical to ensuring that assets receive the service they require on schedule.
 However, because many firms continue to employ paper systems, fleet managers may receive occasional and frequently wrong odometer updates.
 That is why, rather than relying on a kilometer basis, a systematic service reminder is required.